-In this video, you will learn how to program a “scary” sprite that you and your friend will run away from during the game.
+(man) In this video, you will learn how to program

-If either you OR your friend touches this sprite,
+If either you or your friend touches this sprite,

 First, choose a sprite to be the scary object.

 You can choose one from Scratch's library, paint one,

-Then, edit the sprite in the paint editor.
+Then edit the sprite in the paint editor.

 about how to edit sprites.

 This example will use a bat from Scratch's library.

 is a lot like the programming for the bonus sprite.

 Click on the bonus sprite.

 Drag the code from the bonus sprite over

 So remove the if statement that contains the scoring code.

-From the “control” menu, drag out a new “if/then” block.
+From the control menu, drag out a new if then block.

 both you and your friend had to touch it.

 if either you or your friend touches it.

 Next, program what will happen if the danger sprite

 The score will go down.

 Place the number that will get subtracted

-This example uses negative 5.
+This example uses negative five.

 after either the blue or yellow android touches it.

-Finally, place the “if” statement inside the forever loop
+Finally, place the if statement inside the forever loop

 Test the code by clicking the green flag

 Try catching the danger sprite with the blue android.